 - It is the responsibility of the parent, guardian, student 18 years of age or older or a physician to advise the school in writing that a student requires or may require an essential health services on a regular basis during school hours.
 The School Administrator(s) will review the written request, so that only those services provided by the District School Board of Niagara (DSBN) (see below) will be considered.

 - No school-aged child shall be denied permanent access to education because of special health support needed during school hours.

 - Where a parent, guardian or student can provide the required essential health service, he or she is to be encouraged to do so.

-- Drugs and other essential health services shall be provided in a manner which allows for sensitivity and privacy, and which encourages the student to take an optimum level of responsibility for his or her needs.
+- Medications and other essential health services shall be provided in a manner which allows for sensitivity and privacy, and which encourages the student to take an optimum level of responsibility for his or her needs.